tlarkworthy/cis-120-final-project/README.txt

         GameSquare -- GameSquare stores the state of an individual tile and provides methods for drawing itself and accessing its stateful values.

-        GameSquareTests -- This file includes JUnit tests of the methods in GamePanel that modify the game's state.
+        GamePanelTests -- This file includes JUnit tests of the methods in GamePanel that modify the game's state.

 - Were there any significant stumbling blocks while you were implementing your